 (iv) Results in substantial functional limitations in three or more of the following areas of major life activity: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency; and

 (v) Reflects the person's need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services that are of lifelong or extended duration and are individually planned and coordinated.
 Notwithstanding the preceding provisions of this definition, the term “person with disabilities” includes two or more persons with disabilities living together, one or more such persons living with another person who is determined to be important to their care or well-being, and the surviving member or members of any household described in the first sentence of this definition who were living, in a unit assisted with HOME funds, with the deceased member of the household at the time of his or her death.

+Formerly Incarcerated Individuals Transitioning Into Society

+Proof of documentation from Department of Corrections

 5. Storm Shelter – 5 Points

 Storm shelter or Safe room that meets or exceeds FEMA guidelines and the ICC/NSSA standards (ICC-500).
+Storm shelter or Safe room must be accessible.
+For developments of less than five (5) units, the Storm shelter or Safe room does not have to be accessible.
 Storm shelters/Safe room must accommodate all possible residents based on number of bedrooms one and a half (1.5) people per bedroom.
 (Please find helpful information regarding storm shelters within the links below)

 To review a copy of the OUBCC Storm Shelter Fact Sheet, Click Here